 WHAT IS BEEF BRISKET?

 Beef brisket is an up-and-coming cut of beef in Australia.
-It’s not yet sold in supermarkets, though I have noticed pre marinated brisket appearing on the shelves.
+It’s started appearing on supermarkets shelves which I’m super excited about!

 Brisket is a cut of beef made for slow cooking, not fast cooking.
 It’s unique characteristic compared to other slow cooking cuts of beef is that it holds its shape even after hours and hours of slow cooking and can be sliced.
 When you slow cook other cuts of slow cooking cuts of beef like chuck, gravy beef (an Australian beef cut) and short ribs, they fall apart because there is more connective tissues running throughout the meat which breakdown with slow cooking.